 - Cost: The main card PPV, which costs US $69.99, begins at 10 pm ET exclusively on ESPN+

-- Tickets: You can purchase tickets for UFC 268 on Ticketmaster here
+- Tickets: You can purchase tickets to UFC 268, in New York City's Madison Square Garden, at Ticketmaster here

 Who's improved since the origin story of this rematch?

 Growth as a fighter is a pursuit of every competitor who enters the Octagon, and Kamaru Usman (19-1) and Colby Covington (16-2) are no different.
 Yet at the highest levels, especially when it comes to rematches, small tweaks to even an impressively successful style can be a major factor in a champion holding on to their title, or a rival usurping the throne from a seemingly unbeatable talent.